 For many, chronic stress equals chronic pain.
 One of the best treatment options is to manage your stress.
 Here are a few ways to manage stress:

 - Identify stress triggers.
-While you won’t be able to avoid all stress, learn what particular situations tend to trigger a stress response.
-Mentally prepare for these situations by using some of the following stress relieving techniques.
+While you won’t be able to avoid all stress, learn what situations trigger a stress response.
+Mentally prepare for these situations by using some of the following stress-relieving techniques.

 - Spend time outside.
 As the sun boosts your serotonin levels and gives you a dose of vitamin D, you will feel the relaxing effects of enjoying the sunshine and outdoors.